FreshKernel/kraft-sync/README.md

 <details>
 <summary id="q2">Does it sync the Minecraft version, Mod loader, and Java version?</summary>
-Right now, the script won't download or sync the Java version, because the custom launcher you are using or even the official Minecraft launcher already has java JRE installed, the script will use that installed Java instead of requiring the players to download and install Java on their system, launchers like official Minecraft and some other custom launchers
+Right now, the script won't download or sync the Java version, because the custom launcher you are using or even the official Minecraft launcher already has Java JRE installed, the script will use that installed Java instead of requiring the players to download and install Java on their system, launchers like official Minecraft and some other custom launchers